 - Call your local wildlife rehabilitator to ensure they have the resources to care for a sick or injured bird.

 - Line a covered, ventilated box with a towel and place the bird inside.
 Handle the bird as little as possible, and wear disposable gloves when you do (you do not need to worry about the bird smelling like humans, but gloves will keep you from coming into contact with open wounds, blood, or illnesses).
 Keep the box in a dark, quiet spot indoors away from pets.
 Follow these steps if you are unable to immediately transport the bird to a wildlife rehabilitator:

-- If the bird is a baby that is not fully feathered, you may provide supplemental heat.
+- s a baby that is not fully feathered, you may provide supplemental heat.
 Place the box on top of a hot water bottle or a heating pad on a low to medium setting.
 Frequently check on the bird to make sure it is not overheating (keep in mind that birds’ body temperature is higher than humans’).

 - Avoid giving the bird food or water.
 Since birds’ anatomy is so small, it is easy to improperly feed the bird.
 This can result in food getting trapped in their lungs.
 When placed in a dark box, the bird’s metabolism will actually slow down.

 4. Add Additional Feeders to Reduce Over-congregation at a Single Feeder

 The coronavirus pandemic has made it common knowledge that crowded spaces make for easier disease transmission.
 By adding additional bird feeders to your yard, you can help birds spread out.
 Doing so provides for greater comfort for birds while they eat, and fewer opportunities for spreading germs.

 5. Keep Your Pets Away from Wild Birds